 All children thrive on praise.
-It helps them to understand and model good behaviour, in place of bad.
-When you’re worn down by a spirited child however, you might end up focussing on the negatives, reprimanding them for their challenging behaviour, and supplying little praise.
+It helps them to understand and model good behavior in place of bad.
+When you're worn down by a spirited child however, you might end up focusing on the negatives, reprimanding them for their challenging behavior, and supplying little praise.

 For adopted children with potential abandonment issues, any attention, even negative, is better than no attention.
 If they achieve interaction with you through undesirable behaviour, and little through desirable behavior, then they will opt for the former.
 As a parent, make the time to praise your child for the positives they achieve, no matter how small.